Cynthia Y. Forde

-Cynthia Yvonne Forde ("Cinthy") is a Barbados born veteran politician, former first Vice Chairman and General Secretary of the Barbados Labour Party, member of the Barbados Union of Teachers, current Member of Parliament for the constituency of St.Thomas and current Deputy Speaker of the House of Assembly.
+Cynthia Yvonne Forde ("Cinthy") is a Barbadian born veteran politician who was one of the longest serving Members of Parliament.
+She was the Member of Parliament for the central constituency of Saint Thomas for 25 years as well as a former Cabinet minister and former Deputy Speaker of the House of Assembly.

 Biography

 Cynthia Yvonne Forde born and raised in the rural parish of St. Thomas.
-Forde studied at the Modern High School, Erdiston Teacher Training College and Licentiate College of Preceptors.
-She has passed courses in Thealology, Early Children Education in Israel and the Barbados Institute of Management and Productivity and in Industrial Relations in Washington, D.C.
+Forde studied at the Modern High School, Erdiston Teacher Training College and Licentiate College of Preceptors.She has also done studies at the Barbados Institute of Management and Productivity and in Industrial Relations in Washington, D.C.